NILD01/node-red-contrib-operatelogic/README.md

 ### Settings

 - **Restart After Fault**:
-  - Checked: When a specific rule becomes false, an 'off' command is executed.
-Once the rule (all rules) return to true, a new 'start' command can be initiated to restart.
-  - Unchecked: The system will automatically restart when all rules are true.
+  - Checked: The system turns off when a rule is not met.
+It can be turned on again with a start command when all rules are met.

-  --> This is only for auto mode.
-In manual mode a new start command is always necessary.
+  - Unchecked: The system will restart on its own when all rules are met.
+This only applies in auto mode.
+In manual mode, you always need to give a new start command.

+  - Remember, the automatic restart function will still work after switching to manual mode and back to auto mode if the device is running during the mode switch.
+However, if you switch back to auto mode and a rule is missing, the device will obviously stop, but it will not automatically restart when the rule is back to being OK.
+You will need to issue a new start command to restart the device.”

 - **Check Interval**: Time interval (in seconds) for checking the rules.
-- **Initial Mode**: Initial operation mode (`manual` or `auto`).
-Restarts of Node-RED will keep the mode in memory.
-This is only for a complete restart of your Node-RED system.
-- **State On/Off**: The output command `"on"`/`"off"` can be modified to any boolean, string, or number.
+- **Save state**:
+  - Checked: The current mode and "on"`/`"off" state will be saved during restarts of node red.
 All settings and rules can be adjusted at any time and will immediately take effect.

+  - Unchecked: During a restart of Node-RED or changes in the node’s settings, it will not remember its state and the node will initialize to “manual” mode with an “off” state.

 ## Outputs